We have advice for anyone having their boat examined concerning the precautions related to COVID-19

 I’ve just bought my boat with a full survey performed by a qualified marine surveyor.
 Will my boat still need BSS Certification?

-Navigation authorities are assured when boats are verified as meeting the BSS requirements by someone who has been trained and assessed as capable of carrying out BSS examinations to set checking procedures (read them on our website) and operates under a quality controlled and insured regime.
+Navigation authorities are assured when boats are verified as meeting the BSS Requirements by someone who has been trained and assessed as capable of carrying out BSS Examinations to set checking procedures (read them on our website) and operates under a quality controlled and insured regime.

 Your surveyor hopefully has been thorough for the purchase-making decision process, but the navigation authority won’t have the assurance that the survey or surveyor meets their criteria.